NivenT/RGB/README.md

 ````

 ##How to Use
 Before running the program, make sure to setup the settings.ini file.
 This is where you supply a path to the game to be loaded, tell the emulator which keyboard keys map to which gameboy buttons, and specify what hex colors the emulator should use for graphics.
+You can also supply a path to a binary file containg the gameboy BIOS.
+Even if you do not have a copy of the gameboy's BIOS (you supply a path to a nonexistent file), the emulator will still run.
 RGB uses SDL2 for window management and input handling, so check [here](https://github.com/AngryLawyer/rust-sdl2/blob/master/sdl2-sys/src/keycode.rs) for the values of each key.

 Once settings.ini has been set up, start the program by running the following command from the project's main directory
 ```